 "Inquilab Zindabad," shouted a farm leader.
 "Zindabad, Zindabad," the farmers responded.
-At the end of a gruelling march across 180 kilometres, the exhausted farmers’ chants at Azad Maidan in south Mumbai – where the morcha concluded on March 12 – were less robust than they were in Nashik, where the march began on March 6 (See From farm and forest: Long March to Mumbai).
+At the end of a gruelling march across 180 kilometres, the exhausted farmers’ chants at Azad Maidan in south Mumbai – where the morcha concluded on March 12 – were less robust than they were in Nashik, where the march began on March 6.
 But their collective spirit remained unbeaten.
 Even after a week of walking in the heat, many with blistered and bleeding feet, sleeping out in the open during the nights, eating little food, even then the cries of "Inquilab Zindabad" didn’t go unanswered.

 The milestone march, organised by the Akhil Bharatiya Kisan Sabha, the farmers' collective of the Communist Party of India (Marxist), began from CBS Chowk in Nashik town with around 25,000 protesters.
 By the time the cultivators marched into Mumbai, their numbers had grown to over 40,000, estimates Ajit Nawale, one of the organisers and general secretary of the Kisan Sabha.

 All of them exhausted, but with their determination intact.